 You should always double-check a few key points before setting off on your journey:

-- Does your car’s insurance policy cover you for towing a caravan or trailer?
-Most do but it’s always worth checking.
+• Does your car’s insurance policy cover you for towing a caravan or trailer?
+As we've said previously, most do, but it’s always worth checking.

 On the open road

 You might scoff, but it’s easy to forget you’re towing a caravan or trailer, so constantly remind yourself that you are towing.
-Other things to be aware of include:
+Other things to be aware of when towing include:

-- Take extra care when you are turning left; make sure no cyclists have come up inside you while you’ve been stationary.
+• Take extra care when you are turning left; make sure no cyclists have come up on the inside while you’ve been stationary.

 Some cars are fitted with electronic programmes that can help when you are towing.
 These include Electronic Stability Programme (ESP), Trailer Stability Programme (TSP), Trailer Sway Control (TSC) and Tow Assist; if your car has them, it’s well worth making sure you understand them – and use them!